 As part of the new AirCover program, you'll also be compensated for lost income if your rental is unavailable due to guest damage.

 By contrast, Vrbo offers optional damage protection plans to its renters, but you can't purchase one as a host.
 Instead, Vrbo recommends that you purchase your own insurance.

 Both companies offer $1 million of host liability coverage that pays if a paying guest or other visitor is injured on your property.
 It'll also cover damage done by visitors to common areas of your rental, such as the hallways of an apartment building.
 Both companies provide primary coverage, meaning that the liability protection will kick in before your own liability insurance goes into effect — a good thing that could save you money.

 Is Airbnb insurance available everywhere?

-To receive access to Airbnb's insurance services, you must cooperate with your local laws and landlord or condominium board regarding home-sharing services.
+To access Airbnb's insurance services, you must cooperate with your local laws and landlord or condominium board rules regarding home-sharing services.
 In some cities, like New York, this might mean complying with zoning laws, applying for commercial permits or paying extra taxes when you rent your property.
 If you ignore these kinds of regulations, you may be disqualifying yourself from the benefits of Airbnb insurance.